 A key feature of our Financial Model is the distinction between the concepts of "Plan" and "Strategy".
 A Plan encompasses everything we know about a user's finances.
-A Strategy is an important part of a Plan, and consists exclusively of things that the user is able to change.
-In other words, a Strategy represents important decisions made by the user of a Plan.
+A Strategy is an important part of a Plan consisting exclusively of things that the user is able to change.
+In other words a Strategy represents important decisions made by the user of a Plan.
 The whole point of EvolveMyRetirement® is for it to determine the best Strategy for a given Plan, so as to help the user make good planning decisions.

 The Financial Model caters both for single people and for couples.
 A Plan will have one Member for a single person, or two Members for a couple.

-In the case of a couple, the system assumes that, for tax purposes, they are either married or in a civil partnership.
-The system also assumes that, whichever Member dies first, the other Member will inherit, or have access to, all their assets; only when both Members have died will other heirs inherit what remains.
+In the case of a couple the system assumes for tax purposes that they are either married or in a civil partnership.
+The system also assumes that whichever Member dies first the other Member will inherit, or have access to, all their assets; only when both Members have died will other heirs inherit what remains.
 It's still possible to tell the system about one-off or recurring lifetime gifts that you definitely plan to make; they can be entered as essential spending.

-The Financial Model makes an important distinction between two types of spending: Expenses and Discretionary Spending.
-Expenses encompass all spending that the user deems to be essential.
-Discretionary Spending is spending that improves the user's quality of life, but which is not strictly essential.
+The Financial Model makes an important distinction between two types of spending: essential and discretionary.
+Essential spending encompasses all spending that the user can't do without.
+Discretionary spending is spending that improves the user's quality of life, but which is not strictly essential.

 In practice the dividing line between these two types of spending is a matter of judgement.
 It's probably obvious that heating bills should be treated as essential, and that holidays abroad should be treated as discretionary.
 But what about something like cable or satellite TV?
-Clearly it's not essential for survival, but some users may choose to include it as an Expense if they can't imagine living without it!
-There's no hard and fast rule, but users need to bear in mind that the more Expenses they have, the less money will be left over for Discretionary Spending.
+Clearly it's not essential for survival, but some users may choose to treat it as essential if they can't imagine living without it!
+There's no hard and fast rule, but users need to bear in mind that the more essential spending they have, the less money will be left over for discretionary spending.